MRLintern/MRLintern/README.md

 My past experience includes working in the Oil & Gas Industry and Retail Sector (BI & HR Analytics), utilising a wide range of technologies, allowing Stakeholders to make informed business decisions.
 My experience in these industries has seen me work on a wide range of projects.
 For example, from developing shell scripts to load, process and unload large Seismic data sets, to using Machine Learning to try and understand employee absence rates for Tesco and reduce the £2million financial loss.
+Note: Quite a few of my repositories include lengthy chats on topics that many others might call basic.
+This is deliberate.
+Over the years I have found other peoples' README.md files simply rubbish.
+There's no depth to the project and a lack of commentary leaves people lost.
+Good commentary is paramount in Software Engineering!
+Rant over.

 <br/>